Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Auto-Pilot Mode/README.md

 > [!Note]
 > GitHub Copilot's advanced prompt is a powerful feature that allows you to ask complex questions and receive detailed responses.
 It can help you plan and execute complex tasks, ensuring that all steps are clearly defined and logically sequenced for efficient execution.

+#### Scenario 1 - Describe a Single DevOps Pipeline with Three Stages
 - Open the Copilot Chat extension and ask the following advanced `Chain of Thought` prompt engineered question:

     ```